How to recognise the signs of elder abuse

 More emphasis is being placed on learning to recognise the signs of elder abuse, with calls to Queensland’s elder abuse hotline showing older people are more likely to experience abuse in their own home, at the hands of their own family.

-According to the Elder Abuse Statistics in Queensland report, calls to the Queensland Elder Abuse Prevention Unit Helpline increased by 31.8% in the 2021 financial year.
-More than three-quarters of abuse notifications related to the abuse of older people by their adult children.
+According to the Elder Abuse Statistics in Queensland report, the Queensland Elder Abuse Prevention Unit received 4458 calls in the 2024 financial year.
+More than two-thirds of abuse notifications related to the abuse of older people by their adult children.

-In close to two-thirds of cases, victims and perpetrators were living together, a trend which has increased sharply in recent years due to the housing shortage in Queensland and other economic impacts associated with COVID-19.
-The report showed dependency was another contributor with close to one-third of victims depending on perpetrators for decision making and emotional support.
+In over 55% of cases, victims and perpetrators were living together, a trend which has increased sharply in recent years due to the housing shortage in Queensland and other economic impacts such as the rising cost of living.
+The report showed that 36% of perpetrators were the daughters of victims while 34% were sons.

-Centacare Area General Manager Desley Chorlton manages the delivery of vital at-home and social and community support services that help older people stay living in their own homes.
+Centacare General Manager Joanne Roy manages the delivery of vital at-home and social and community support services that help older people stay living in their own homes.
 She says the findings highlight the importance of understanding and dealing with elder abuse as a community.

 “Firstly, older people are often reluctant to discuss their concerns with others because the person abusing them is often the person they rely on for their meals, to assist with their medication, or for access to their grandchildren.

 “If they say something, will it get worse?
-Will they be put into residential care?
+They may be fearful of losing the opportunity to live independently at home.
 Some may not even realise what they are experiencing is abuse, or feel that somehow it is their fault.

 “Secondly, the signs are not always physically evident.”

-The report found that psychological abuse was the primary form of abuse experienced (72.9%), followed by financial (62.6%) and social (28%).
+The report found that psychological abuse was the primary form of abuse experienced (75.9%), followed by financial (65%) and social (31.3%).
+69.5% of victims experienced more than one type of abuse.

-The most common forms of psychological abuse were degrading victims, emotional blackmail and gaslighting.
+The most common forms of psychological abuse were pressuring, shouting and making threats.
 The most common methods of perpetrating financial abuse were undue influence, misuse of an Enduring Power of Attorney and misuse of debit and credit cards.
-Restricting visitation by others, restricting access to a phone and deliberately behaving in a way which limited visitation from others were the most common forms of social abuse reported.
+Limiting or restricting visitation by others and restricting access to a phone were the most common forms of social abuse reported.

-“We need to be very attuned to changes we see in the older people we know,” said Ms Chorlton.
+“We need to stay alert to changes we notice in the older people in our lives,” said Joanne.

 If you know or suspect someone is being abused, you can: